-As of December 31, 2023, our investment in finance leases, net, represents 17 aircraft on lease to two customers.
-As of December 31, 2023 and 2022, 100% of our investment in finance leases, net by carrying value were operated in the U.S. The following table presents the components of investment in finance leases, net (In Thousands):
+As of December 31, 2024, our investment in finance leases, net, represents four aircraft on lease to three customers.
+As of December 31, 2024 and 2023, 100% of our investment in finance leases, net by carrying value were operated in the United States or Canada.
+The following table presents the components of investment in finance leases, net (In Thousands):